-There are several mechanisms Branch uses to pass data through to the app and attribute app sessions back to the source.
+There are several mechanisms Branch makes available for customers to pass data through to the app and attribute app sessions back to the source (where customers determine that such use is consistent with applicable law and relevant platform policies).
 We always use the method with the highest confidence rate.
 When we are 100% confident, the deep link data will contain the variable

 If the app is currently installed on the phone, and you've configured your Branch links with your app's URI scheme (